You are here:

 - Studies have shown that the blood pressure medication losartan prevents aortic aneurysms in a mouse model of Marfan syndrome, and one small study of 18 patients with Marfan syndrome showed that losartan slowed the enlargement of the aorta.
-A large multicenter trial receiving funding from the National Heart, Lung, and Blood Institute is now under way to further evaluate the use of losartan in people with Marfan syndrome.
+A large multicenter trial receiving funding from the NIH National Heart, Lung, and Blood Institute is now under way to further evaluate the use of losartan in people with Marfan syndrome.

-- At the Eunice Kennedy Shriver National Institute of Child Health and Human Development, scientists are working with young patients who have osteogenesis imperfecta.
+- At the NIH Eunice Kennedy Shriver National Institute of Child Health and Human Development, scientists are working with young patients who have osteogenesis imperfecta.
 They hope to learn more about the genetics of the disease and the natural history of the many secondary features involved, as well as rehabilitation techniques.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)